 Skip to Content

-Four strategies to make self-insurance accessible to the middle market
+4 strategies to make self-insurance accessible to middle-market employers

 Self-insurance has long been a solution used by the biggest employers to manage healthcare costs.
 But with recent marketplace changes, it’s now more accessible to the middle market — and smaller employers stand to gain.
 Here’s what’s new.

-By adopting a self-insurance model, today’s middle market employers have access to enterprise-level benefit solutions that can help meet challenges like managing medical and pharmacy benefits, contracting directly with providers, and patient advocacy.
+By adopting a self-insurance model (also known as a self-insured group health plan or self-funded plan), today’s middle-market employers have access to enterprise-level benefit solutions that can help meet challenges like managing medical and pharmacy benefits, contracting directly with providers, and patient advocacy.
 In this article, we explain how you can take advantage of these new opportunities to lower healthcare costs, reduce administrative burden, and improve how you deliver healthcare to your employees.
 The first step — for any middle market employer — is to self-insure your medical and pharmacy plan.

 The first step — for any middle market employer — is to self-insure your medical and pharmacy plan.